 Meet Leta Austin Foster, the interior designer who knows her way around a room and around Palm Beach, her hometown for 46 years.
 “I moved here with my husband, and I plan to leave here with him!” she quips.
 The decorating doyenne, known for her classically beautiful interiors, also has offices in New York spearheaded by her daughter Sallie Giordano.
 Her daughter India Foster works with Leta as a designer in Palm Beach.

 The completed projects of Leta Austin Foster & Associates are too numerous to count, but some of the best are showcased in the firm’s book, Traditional Interiors (2015).
-Leta eschews trends, preferring pieces with history and staying power.
+Leta eschews trends, preferring pieces with history and staying power (see an example).
 Her rooms are layered, textured, colorful, and curated.
 She loves working with artisans to create one-of-a-kind wall treatments and furniture.
 She also loves Palm Beach and knows what’s unique about it, democratically favoring traditional standbys and of-the-moment hot spots.
 We began our tour with Leta and India at their shop in the historic Via Mizner.

 Where to Stay